Lao Issara: Japanese puppet state and French resumption of power

-Prince Phetsarath and several other Lao nationalists formed the Lao Issara in the power vacuum, which took control of the government and reaffirmed the country's independence on 12 October 1945.
+Prince Phetsarath and several other Lao nationalists formed Lao Issara in the power vacuum, which took control of the government and reaffirmed the country's independence on 12 October 1945.

-The weaknesses of the Lao Issara government
+Weaknesses of government

 For six months, the Lao Issara government attempted to exercise its authority by establishing a defense force under the command of Phetsarath's younger half-brother Souphanouvong, with the assistance from the Viet Minh government of Ho Chi Minh and the Chinese forces.

 However, two events opened the way for the French reconquest of Laos: the modus vivendi agreed between Ho Chi Minh and the French government on 6 March 1946, and the agreement of withdrawal of Chinese forces.
 This left the Lao Issara government alone to fend for itself, and it became militarily weaker in comparison to the French.

 Besides the inability to receive foreign aid, the Lao Issara was also crippled by other internal weaknesses.